You are currently viewing Portrait Photo Shoot Overview

 Photo Reveal

-Roughly three weeks after your photo shoot we will meet up again for your photo reveal.
-This is when you’ll get to see your pictures for the very first time and purchase any images you want from your photo shoot.
+Roughly three weeks after your photoshoot we will meet up again for your photo reveal.
+This is when you’ll get to see your pictures for the very first time and purchase any images you want from your photoshoot.
+If you’ve chosen to have an album created we will also finalize it’s design during this reveal appointment.

 My price menu explains all the different ways I can deliver your portraits to you and every option includes full res digital files.
 Although it’s always best to do your reveal in person, it’s also possible to do your reveal via a video call.
 This is usually the best option if you’re traveling in for your photoshoot for instance.

-I hope this overview gave you some clarity on what to expect when you book your portrait photo shoot with me.
-If you like my philosophy of what makes a good portrait and would like to book a session, feel free to reach out and I’d be happy to do this for you!
+I hope this portrait photoshoot overview has given you clarity on what to expect when you book a session with me.
+If you’re drawn to my approach to creating beautiful portraits and wish to book a session, feel free to get in touch.
+I’d be delighted to start discussing your intended session with you.

 Jason Guy